 Direct sales companies have a lot of great products.
 Flagship products and bundles and specials and limited editions and sales and hostess rewards and things — dozens and dozens of things.
 And then, of course, you want to remind people to join your mailing list or like your page or follow you on Instagram or something so you can keep in touch with them, right?
 How can you possibly cover so many things in one party?

 The truth is, you won't be able to get to everything.
 And if you try, you'll end up either prolonging your party so long that it will get boring or overwhelm your guests.
 So don't bother.
 Instead of trying to find time to feature everything, choose which product(s) or specials you want to focus on for the party.
 People can follow your page for everything else.

 5. Don't forget to be you.

-Even though your Facebook party should be focused on your hostess and are the perfect platform for showcasing your products, you can’t forget that you will also be meeting some people for the first time.
-This is going to be the first, best chance for them to get to know you and decide whether or not they want to do business with you even after the party.
+Even though your Facebook party should be focused on your hostess and is the perfect platform for showcasing your products, you can't forget that you will also be meeting some people for the first time.
+This is going to be the first, and best chance for them to get to know you and decide whether or not they want to do business with you even after the party.